CharOConnell/chateaux-of-brittany/README.md

 ## Credits
 ### Content
 Text was written by me within the site.
-Any information attached to the maps is from the Google Maps API.
+Any information attached to the maps is from the Google Maps API and Google Places API.

 ### Media
 The photos used in this site were taken from my personal collection of holiday photos.